mcbaddoo/foodprices/README.md

-# foodprices
-Forecasting time series of Rwandan potato price data and using acquired information to analyze prices of other foods in Rwanda.
+Forecasted time series of Rwandan potato price data and used acquired information to analyze prices of other foods in Rwanda.